 - Location of Storage.
 To provide you with the Services, we may store, process, and transmit information in the United States and locations around the world—including those outside your country.
 Information may also be stored locally on the devices you use to access the Services.

 - Retention.
 When you sign up for an account with us, we’ll retain information you store on our Services for as long as your account is in existence or as long as we need it to provide you the Services.
 If you delete your account, we will immediately initiate deletion of your information.
 Deletion of your information, including deletion of your information from our backup storage, will be completed within 30 days of your request.
 But please note we may retain this information if necessary to comply with our legal obligations, resolve disputes, or enforce our agreements.

-In the case of entities based in other countries outside the EEA, entering into European Commission approved standard contractual arrangements with them.
-Rollbar complies with the EU-U.S. and Swiss–U.S. Privacy Shield Frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the European Economic Area, and Switzerland to the United States.
+Rollbar complies with the EU-U.S. and Swiss–U.S. Privacy Shield Frameworks, to the extent applicable, as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, the European Economic Area, and Switzerland to the United States.
 You can find Rollbar’s Privacy Shield certification here.
 You can also learn more about Privacy Shield at https://www.privacyshield.gov.

 You can ask us for more information about the steps we take to protect your personal information when transferring it from the EU.

 Your personal information is controlled by Rollbar, Inc. Have questions or concerns about the Services or your privacy?
 Contact our Data Protection Officer at [email protected].
 If they can’t answer your question, you have the right to contact your local data protection supervisory authority.